bjames/neverthenetwork/pages/linux_cli.md

 [bjames@lwks1 ~]$ ssh 172.16.12.127 | tee logfile.log
 ```

 This is a good time to introduce the concept of `|` or pipes. `ssh` and `tee` are two seperate programs.
 Linux CLI programs such as `ssh` often read from standard input (commonly called stdin) write to standard output (commonly called stdout).
 When using a terminal emulator, stdout is printed on the terminal and stdin is input to the terminal. `|` is one of the redirection operators in Linux.
 In this case, we are redirecting the output of `ssh` to the input of `tee` which in turn writes to logfile.log.
+For more details, read the section titled [IO Redirection](#io-redirection).

-`ssh`, `tee` and output redirection are examples of the first two points of the Unix Philosophy at the top of this page. `ssh` and `tee` are both small programs that do one thing well.
+__Note:__`ssh`, `tee` and output redirection are examples of the first two points of the Unix Philosophy at the top of this page. `ssh` and `tee` are both small programs that do one thing well.
 In addition, we've made the output of `ssh` the input of `tee`.
 Redirection is an important part of effective CLI use.

 ### The Known Hosts File
 The first time you log into a device you'll be prompted to add it's RSA key to the known hosts file.
-If this key ever changes, you'll be presented with an error message.
 ```
 [bjames@lwks1 ~]$ ssh 192.168.88.1
 The authenticity of host '192.168.88.1 (192.168.88.1)' can't be established.